AvePoint/cloud-api/docs/docs/services-and-features/elements/scan-profiles/specific-scan-profiles.md

     "scanInplaceArchivedMailboxes": false, // Whether to scan in-place archived mailboxes configured in the scan profile: False represents Do not scan in-place archived mailbox
     "ignoreTheLockedObjectsWhenUpdatingTheJobStatus": false, // Whether the Ignore the locked objects when updating the job status setting is enabled in the scan profile: False represents Disabled
-    "IsIgnoreLockedSiteEnabled": false, // Whether to ignore the locked sites in the scan profile: False represents Disabled "enableDailyScan": "No", // Whether the daily scan is enabled for the scan Profile.
-    "SendAnemailNotificationToTheFollowIngRecipientsWhenObjectsAreMovedTooTherContainerOrRemovedFromAnyContainers": false, // Whether the Send an email notification to the following recipients when objects are moved to other containers or removed from any containers setting is enabled in the scan profile: False reprefents Disabled
+    "IsIgnoreLockedSiteEnabled": false, // Whether to ignore the locked sites in the scan profile: False represents Disabled "enableDailyScan": "No", // Whether the Enable daily scan setting is enabled in the scan profile "SendAnemailNotificationToTheFollowIngRecipientsWhenObjectsAreMovedTooTherContainerOrRemovedFromAnyContainers": false, // Whether the Send an email notification to the following recipients when objects are moved to other containers or removed from any containers setting is enabled in the scan profile: False reprefents Disabled
     "IsSendOutOfPolicyNotification": false, // Whether the Send an email notification to the following recipients when objects are moved to other containers or removed from any containers setting is enabled in the scan profile: False represents Disabled
     "containers": [